karpanai/karpanai-web/data/blog/2006/06/08/its-a-constellation-out-there.md

 >
 > “Theory flies over my head.
 Give me examples.”
 >
-> “I should’ve known that my honeybun.
+> “I should've known that my honeybun.
 Chiranjeevi, the most popular star in Telugu, is the Mega Star.
 So when his brother made his acting debut, he chose to call himself the Power Star.
-Chiranjeevi’s father-in-law is the Ace Producer.
+Chiranjeevi's father-in-law is the Ace Producer.
 He has another brother, and naturally enough, this brother is the Mega Brother.”
 >
 > “Ok…”
 >
-> “When Chiranjeevi’s nephew made his debut, he became the Mega Power Star.
+> “When Chiranjeevi's nephew made his debut, he became the Mega Power Star.
 And when his son does make his debut, he will be the Yuva Mega Star”
 >
 >
 > “Oh, what a simple algorithm.
 So if the another nephew debuts, he could be the Power Mega Star.
 Yet another could be the Mega Brother Power Star.
 And then Ace Power Brother Star Mega Yuva.
 This could go on for several generations.”